Our theological seminary does not exist for its own sake, but exists rather to serve and resource the church of Jesus Christ."

 He worked with organizations such as Cytec Industries, Prudential Financial, and Merck Pharmaceutical.
 Outside of academia, Hayles fostered his calling to Christianity through community and engagement as a chief operating officer of Christ Church (10,000 parishioners) and executive pastor of Life Christian Church (3,500 parishioners), both in New Jersey.

 Hayles is also the co-founder and chairman of Organization and People Dynamics Inc., an organizational consultancy that focuses on emotional and leadership development under the auspices of The Center for Emotional Development and the Center for Emotional & Spiritual Development.
 These organizations are dedicated to serving for-purpose organizations and leaders in the areas of culture and climate adjustment, emotional intelligence, transition management, team development, and strategic planning and execution.

 It was the consensus of the search committee, given these strong areas of focus, that Hayles’ commitment to Christian higher education and his background in organizational management, people development, ministerial work, and strategic leadership have prepared him well for the presidential role at Roberts Wesleyan and Northeastern Seminary.

-Dr. Elizabeth Gerhardt
+Academic Dean Dr. Beth Gerhardt